 Anti-vibration rubber mats or you can also know them as sound-deadening floor mats.
 As I have seen these mats are not the famous type.
 But, effectively reduces compressor vibrations.

-They came in different sizes based on width and length and can be used with every size and type of air compressor.
+They come in different sizes based on width and length and can be used with every size and type of air compressor.
 Plus, they’re also a good choice for hardwood and concrete floors.

 5. Air Compressor Muffler For Larger Oiled Air Compressors